The great Lake Mjøsa

 From Eidsvoll, Skibladner sails as far north as to the Olympic city of Lillehammer.

 Skibladner’s early years coincided with Norway’s budding industrial revolution.
-With the steam engines, came a different kind of prosperity and change in society.
+With the steam engines, came a new era of prosperity and change in society.

 Skibladner continued its journey through history, and had an advantage that the ever-expanding railroad did not have: it connected Mjøsa’s eastern and western shores.